Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “I’ve seen them dad, their cities!
 We flew over one today!
 It was hidden in the trees.”
 Danyelt cut in.

 “Yeah.
 Some of them are being swallowed up by nature before we can harvest them.
-Anyway, in our recycling efforts, we also cleared out and cleaned up our dumps, and gathered debris, like the floating islands of plastics in the oceans.
+Anyway, in our recycling efforts, we also cleared out and cleaned up our dumps, and gathered debris, like the floating islands of plastics in the oceans, and started putting what wasn’t recyclable into deep-earth subduction zones where they would transform by the intense heat and pressure back into the elements.
+Magma.
 Thereafter, we made all of our products 100% biodegradable.”
 Pausing to take a swallow, he continued, “Back then, before the change, people would get paper mail.
 But it came with a lot of stuff that few wanted called ‘junk mail’, basically loads of annoying advertisements from ‘marketers’, piles of repetitious ‘phone books’, catalogs, etcetera, etcetera.
 When you multiplied all this paper waste by everyone who received it, it amounted to entire forests.”

 “That’s a lot of paper!”
 Danyelt injected.